ED-DEV-2025/VSPatients-/README.md

 - `behavior` – how the patient should act during the encounter.

 Any field not marked as required is optional and defaults to an empty string if omitted.

+## Deterministic Output

+Both the patient responses and the random case generator use a very low `temperature` value (0.1) when calling the OpenAI API.
+This minimizes randomness so running the same scenario multiple times yields consistent dialogue and makes troubleshooting easier.